fg91/learning_cuda/notes/lesson_3/README.md

 4. every block gets a chunk of the array (let's say 1024 entries)
 5. Now do the following: first half of threads in the block adds the second half of the entries onto the first half.
 Sync the threads.
 First quarter of threads adds second quarter of entries onto first quarter of entries.
 Sync the threads.
 First eighth of the threads, ...
 6. Each block writes its resulting number into `d_intermediate`
-7. Do the same for `d_intermediate`.
+7. Do the same for `d_intermediate` and write the result into `d_out`.
 The assumption here is, that this can be done by one single block.

 **Important note**: The kernel that uses shared memory in the official lecture code snippets gives the right result, the simpler one that uses global memory **does not!** TODO: figure out why...